The oldest English park in Slovakia

 You walk in the park will be accompanied by couple of info points, where you can learn more about these significant species.

 Among the rare species of plants are dozens of scattered stands of European Black Pine (Pinus nigra) Scots Pine (Pinus silvestris), which supplement the original meadow forest creating the green belt around the manor.

 These pine trees were planted here perhaps 150 years ago.
 The park historically since the 18th century was largely made up of domestic deciduous trees such as maple, oak, ash, linden and elm, but the original owners gradually replaced these with foreign species carried from distant lands during travels in both Europe and Asia.

 A number of introduced species are also found in the park, such as the Horse-chestnut (Aesculus hippocastanum) and Black Locust (Robinia pseudoacacia), which were used historically for planting along avenues.
 In the park, located in the meadow to the right of the courtyard, is a very rare Ginkgo tree (Gingko biloba), which is estimated to be 250 years old and whose trunk has a circumference of 280 cm.
-Few meter away from the Ginko tree there is original amphiteater, ideal for various music or scenic presentations.
+Few meters away from the Ginko tree there is original outdoor theatre, ideal for various music or scenic presentations.

 A bit further along there is a roughly 100-year old Catalpa (Catalpa bignonioides).
 The spacious park is home to three examples of Eastern Juniper (Juniperus virginiana), which are some 120 years old.

 Among the other trees here we can find Honey Locust (Gleditsia triacanthos), Common Hackberry (Celtis occidentalis) and Elm (Ulmus laevis, Ulmus glabra).

 Along the interior edge of the courtyard are 16 newly planted and trimmed yew trees in the shape of a cone which was originally here in the 19th century.